godotengine/godot-docs/development/compiling/compiling_for_ios.rst

 -  SCons (you can get it from macports, you should be able to run ``scons`` in a terminal when installed)
--  Xcode with the iOS SDK and the command line tools.
+-  Xcode 10.0 (or later) with the iOS (10.0) SDK and the command line tools.

 .. seealso:: For a general overview of SCons usage for Godot, see
              :ref:`doc_introduction_to_the_buildsystem`.